mayhemer/logan/README.md

   * `this` being the processing state, same as in rule handling functions
   * the first argument is always the object `call` is being called on
   * additional arguments to `call` are passed as additional arguments to the function
+- `.createOrReuse(className)`: behave the same way as `create()` when the object doesn't exist already, but will just do nothing (except capturing the log line by default) when the object already exists

 For convenience each of these methods (modulo documented exceptions) return back the object, so that they can be chained in the jQuery promise style.